Lab Grown vs Natural Diamonds – Which One Should You Buy?

 The Economic Impact Of Diamonds

-The economic impact of Diamonds is an interesting one as the industry was worth $96.4 Billion in 2022 (which sounds like a lot until you see that the revenue of Amazon in 2022 was $514 Billion!) but one type of Diamond has a far bigger economic impact than the other.
+The economic impact of Diamonds is an interesting one as the industry was worth an estimated $41.5 Billion in 2024 (which sounds like a lot until you see that the revenue of Amazon in 2022 was $638 Billion!) but one type of Diamond has a far bigger economic impact than the other.

 Let’s start with the economic impact of lab-grown Diamonds by looking at the 5 biggest producing countries: